 Recently, the sanctuary decided to only allow active or prospective supporters to visit.
 Active supporters have made a substantial donation or have signed up to give regularly within the last 12 months which allows unlimited visits with up to 5 guests.
 And prospective supporters must pay a fee of $30, plus an additional donation of their choosing in order to visit.

-Just 15 minutes outside of Denver, this awesome little urban farm is sure to make you smile!
+Broken Shovels Farm is just 15 a minute drive outside of Denver, this awesome little urban farm is sure to make you smile!
+Of all 5 animal encounters near Denver we have listed, this is by far the most interactive.
 With goats, pigs, chickens and even cows, there is nonstop fun and hilarity over at Broken Shovels.
 And in the spring there are so many baby goats you may pass out from cuteness overload!

-A short drive North of Denver is an awesome little place that makes learning about creepy crawlies fun for all ages!
+The Butterfly Pavilion is just a short drive North of Denver and is an awesome little place that makes learning about creepy crawlies fun for all ages!
 You can get lost in the beautiful butterfly rainforest and have hands-on experience with underwater invertebrates.
 And for the brave ones, you can even hold Rosie the tarantula!

-Admission is only $11 ($9 for Westminster residents)!
-Plus, they host lots of fun events throughout the year – including rainforest yoga and a special Living Lights event that takes place nightly around Christmas (see more here).
+Admission is only $12 when purchased in advance online!
+Plus, they host lots of fun events throughout the year – including rainforest yoga and a special Living Lights event that takes place nightly around Christmas.

-If you love cats, stop what you are doing and go here now.
+If you love cats, stop what you are doing and go to the Denver Cat Company.
 Where else can you sip coffee and read a book or play a game with a cat in your lap or kittens playing by your feet?
-Plus, all of the cats are adoptable.
+Plus, all of the cats here are adoptable.
 And, whether you are looking for a new family member or not, it is great for them to socialize with loving humans.
-We actually found out about this great place because the organization we volunteered with (PawsCo) partners with them!
+We actually found out about this great place because the Denver Animal Rescue Organization we volunteered with (PawsCo) partners with them!

-Now, if for some reason cats aren’t your thing and you prefer canines… this amazing wolf rescue is a must-visit.
+Now, if for some reason cats aren’t your thing and you prefer canines… then a visit to the Colorado Wolf & Wildlife Center is a must.
 It is a bit of a trek from Denver (about 2 hours), but well worth a day trip to the Colorado Springs area.
 This rescue is home to wolves, coyotes and foxes.
 And a visit will make you feel like an expert when it comes to these beautiful animals.

 Clearly there are plenty of ways to get some animal therapy in while supporting great, local organizations!
 I encourage you to please do your research before supporting places that offer animal encounters or up-close viewings, especially in other countries.
 Unfortunately, many people take advantage of our love for and interest in animals and use it to make a quick buck while exploiting the poor animals in the process.
 (Hence the need for the Wild Animal Sanctuary listed above).
 Just a quick reminder to make sure your love and money are going to good causes! 🙂